eMAGTechLabs/RabbitMqBundle/README.md

     $ ./bin/console rabbitmq:batch:consumer batch_basic_consumer -w
 ```

-Important: BatchConsumers will not have the -m|messages option available
+Important: BatchConsumers can also have the -m|messages option available if you want to only consume a specific number of messages and then stop the consumer.
+!
+Give the number of the messages only if you want the consumer to stop after those messages were consumed.!

 ### STDIN Producer ###